gpu-pdl-nudt/GeRelion/README.md

 2. Software requirements
 The CUDA Toolkit must be installed successfully.
 In addition, the thrust library and [MPI](https://www.open-mpi.org/) pragraming interface should be installed.

-The thiry party library fftw and fltk is required, both of them are put int the folder "external".
+3. The thiry party library fftw and fltk is required, both of them are put int the folder _external_.

 ## Compiling the GeRelion
 -------------------------
 1. Change the directory of your project in Makefile, check line 1.
    CUDA_DIR := path to your cuda directory installed (such as /usr/local/cuda-7.5)

 2. Move to your GeRelion project folder and run the script _INSTALL.sh_.
 The compilation will last for several minites due to the usage of thrust library.